temporalio/documentation/docs/go/how-to-test-workflow-definitions-in-go.md

 Next, we implement a `SetupTest` method to set up a new test environment before each test.
 Doing so ensures that each test runs in its own isolated sandbox.
 We also implement an `AfterTest` function where we assert that all mocks we set up were indeed called by invoking `s.env.AssertExpectations(s.T())`.

+Timeout for the entire test can be set using `SetTestTimeout` in the Workflow or Activity environment.

 Finally, we create a regular test function recognized by "go test" and pass the struct to `suite.Run`.